stefan-kolb/nucleus/README.md

 [![Code Climate](https://codeclimate.com/repos/55dd8cda695680629e01442a/badges/f5259f91f03175f6ee36/gpa.svg)](https://codeclimate.com/repos/55dd8cda695680629e01442a/feed)
 [![Test Coverage](https://codeclimate.com/repos/55dd8cda695680629e01442a/badges/f5259f91f03175f6ee36/coverage.svg)](https://codeclimate.com/repos/55dd8cda695680629e01442a/coverage)

-_PaaSal_ is a RESTful abstraction layer to unify core management functions of Platform-as-a-Service (PaaS) systems.
+_Nucleus_ is a RESTful abstraction layer to unify core management functions of Platform-as-a-Service (PaaS) systems.
 The API is build using [Ruby](https://www.ruby-lang.org) and the [grape framework](https://github.com/intridea/grape).
 It provides fully compliant [swagger](http://swagger.io/) schemas that serve for documentation and client generation.

-PaaSal differentiates between Vendors, Providers and Endpoints.
+Nucleus differentiates between Vendors, Providers and Endpoints.
 A *Vendor* is the organization that developed the platform software.
 A *Provider* runs the platform, which always has at least one *Endpoint*, but can also have multiple endpoints for different regions.